ckiverigan1/Blazing-Angels-1/README.md

 The home page for Blazing Angels

-This is a respetory for Files relating to Blazing Angels Squadrons of WWII
+This is a repository for Files relating to Blazing Angels Squadrons of WWII

 Due to File Limitations This is a hub to finds links to access the files